Hospital & Care Facility Management

 Skills for Hospital and Health Care Facilities Administration/Management Majors

-A major in hospital and health care facilities administration/management prepares you for careers in which the following skill-sets are crucial:
+hospital and health care facilities administration/management majors are found most commonly in careers in which the following skills are important:

 - Speaking - Talking to others to convey information effectively.